lyteword/chspurgeon-tod/volume-3/psalm-61.md

 **Verse 2.** The heart's cry and desire.

-1\.A recognition of a place of safety; then,
+1\.
+A recognition of a place of safety; then,

-2\.We have this place brought before us, as abundantly sufficient, when personal weakness has been realised.
+2\.
+We have this place brought before us, as abundantly sufficient, when personal weakness has been realised.

-3\.This place cannot be attained without the help of another's hand.
+3\.
+This place cannot be attained without the help of another's hand.

-4\.The character of this refuge, and the position of a believer when availing himself of it: the place of refuge is "a rock, "and the position of the believer is "upon a rock." *P. B. Power.*
+4\.
+The character of this refuge, and the position of a believer when availing himself of it: the place of refuge is "a rock, "and the position of the believer is "upon a rock." *P. B. Power.*

 **Verses 2-3.**